Caribbean Basin Security Initiative

 The United States supported the development and deployment of the Dominican Republic's 911 emergency response system, expanding access to emergency services to nearly 90 percent of the country.

-US support has transformed the Saint Lucia Forensics Lab into a Regional Center of Excellence, which serves as a regional training hub on cutting-edge forensic analysis and synthetic drug detection to support more effective prosecutions of transnational organised crime.
+U.S. support has transformed the Saint Lucia Forensics Lab into a Regional Center of Excellence, which serves as a regional training hub on cutting-edge forensic analysis and synthetic drug detection to support more effective prosecutions of transnational organized crime.

 Legal Disclaimer: